mochacinno-dev/Graphica/docs/about.md

 ## Contributing

-Graphica is intentionally minimal, but improvements are welcome:
+CocoaGUI is intentionally minimal, but improvements are welcome:

 - **Bug fixes** - definitely report these
 - **Documentation improvements** - always appreciated